Closing Costs On Home Loans Guidelines On Home Purchase

 - Transfer stamps

-- Property taxes to pay for ytd due
+- Property taxes to pay for the year to date due

-- Mortgage interest that is from closing date to first payment due date of new mortgage
+- Mortgage interest that is from the closing date to first payment due date of new mortgage

 - Mortgage Loan Origination fees